mars0i/masonclj/doc/general/ABMsInClojure.md

 model might include organisms with internal energy levels that change, and that move around in an environment.

+There's no reason in principle that this can't be done in a purely functional manner.
+A method I like is to define a `next-population-state` function and then throw that and an initial state into `iterate`.
+Then you can `take` as many time steps as you want, or `map` functions through the sequence to create side-effects such as writing data to a file.
+You can back up and look at earlier stages at any point.

-It's very natural to model agents as persistent data structures with internal states that are imperatively modified, and to treat the environment in which they move as a persistent data structure in which agents' locations are imperatively modified.
+However, it *is* very natural to model agents as persistent data structures with internal states that are imperatively modified.
 There are various ways to do just this in Clojure, but you lose a lot of the conveniences of that Clojure provides.
 For example, you can define agents as `deftypes` that are set up to be imperatively modified, or you can put atoms in the fields of a `defrecord`, but `deftypes` are less convienient that `defrecords`, and constantly `swap`ing on atoms clutters your code.

-TALK ABOUT IDENTITY OVER TIME HERE

-For an environment, you can use a core.matrix or Java matrices or arrays that you modify imperatively.
-This is OK, but you have to be careful.
-It is sometimes reasonable to update environments functionally; this works if you can structure your code so that all changes of relationships to the environment or of relationships between agents happen simultaneously.
-For some models, this will be unreasonable, though.
-In practice, even if you structure you code to update large-scale things like positions in environments in a functional manner, you will probably want to do selected updates imperatively.
+(See item 2 in the discussion of MASON below for an additional challenge that can arise with defrecords.)

+In many ABMs, agents move on a grid.
+You will probably want to use one or more matrices or two-dimensional array structures to represent the field on which agents move.
+If all agents are conceived as moving simultaneously, then you can update the matrices functionally, in the sense that a matrix goes into a function, and a new, modified matrix comes out, although within the function you will use imperative methods.

+However, in many models agents move sequentially or move at different times for other reasons.
+You don't have to allow such "asynchronous" movement, but it might be a more accurate way to model some systems, and it could be slightly easier to code.
+(With simultaneous movement, you might need a rule to deal with agents that want to move to the same spot, whereas with sequential movement it's natural to simply prevent movement into already-filled spots.)
+If you try to do this purely functionally, you would probably have to create a new matrix for every movement by a single agent, even though most of the matrix is unchanged.
+So for this kind of model, imperative updating of a single matrix be significantly more efficient.
+(Fortunately, there are good matrix libraries for Clojure, or you can use Java data structures.)

-### Agent-based modeling in Clojure?
+### Agent-based modeling libraries for Clojure?

 You can write an ABM in any language, of course, but it's nicer if you have a library or environment that's designed for ABMs.
-This is why, although I have written an ABM in pure Clojure, I probably won't do that again.
+This is why, although I have written an ABM in pure Clojure, I won't do that again very often.

 There is a list of ABM libraries and environments here:

-en.m.wikipedia.org/wiki/comparison_of_agent-based_modeling_software
+* en.m.wikipedia.org/wiki/comparison_of_agent-based_modeling_software

 It's a long list, but many of the tools are designed for special, narrow purposes, and many seem to be old and probably not well maintained.

 AFAIK there are no ABM libraries written in Clojure.
 I don't expect to see any soon, since the intersection of those interested in Clojure and in ABMs seems small.
 However, there are a few Java ABM libraries, and at least one Javascript (Coffeescript, actually) ABM library.
 So one can consider using them with Clojure.

 ### Agentscript